mariopineda/ascii-art-assignment/README.md

 cd /usr/local/bin
 ./processing &
 ```
 3. Fork the assignment (using the fork button in GitHub).
-Clone the assigment to your Raspberry Pi (```git clone git://github.com/mariopineda/ascii-art-assignment.git ```).
+4. Clone the assigment to your Raspberry Pi (```git clone git://github.com/mariopineda/ascii-art-assignment.git ```).
-4. Navigate to the cloned repository (```cd ascii-art-assignment```) and launch processing.
+5. Navigate to the cloned repository (```cd ascii-art-assignment```) and launch processing.
-5. From within the Processing IDE create an empty file for your code called ```ascii-art-assignment.pde``` if you are using Processing or ```ascii-art-assignment.java``` if you are using java.
+6. If you are using Processing, from within the Processing IDE, create an empty file for your code called ```ascii-art-assignment```. if you are using java create an empty file called ```ascii-art-assignment.java```.
 Make sure you save the file in the assignment repository.
+7. Commit!
-6. Add the program skeleton.
+8. Add the program skeleton.
 If you are using Processing the skelton code is:
 ```
 /**
  * <program/assignment name>